-Here at Lowder New Homes, we notice that most people choose a new construction home for the primary purpose of living in it — whether it be for a few years, or for a lifetime.
+Here at Lowder New Homes, we notice that most people choose a new home construction for the primary purpose of living in it, whether it be for a few years or a lifetime.
 However, real estate is always considered a sound financial investment, with property values inching upward (and sometimes shooting upward!) over time.
 If you think you might sell your home at some point, there are some strategic customization choices you can make during the building process — new construction upgrades that will help maximize your home’s resale value, enabling you not only to recoup your investment but also perhaps make a sizable profit.

-Choosing the right new construction upgrades is important because not every home upgrade will directly affect the value of your home.
-For example, a high-quality roof or premium plumbing are great upgrades to have, but since most buyers expect the roof and plumbing not to leak, these don’t necessarily affect the appraised value of the home.
-However, some upgrades definitely have an impact on your home’s bottom line — especially when you pay attention to construction trends and understand what future buyers might be looking for with regard to design decisions.
-Let’s look at eight custom upgrades that can help you get the most from your new construction home, when and if you decide to sell.
+Choosing the right new construction upgrades is important because not every home upgrade will directly affect your home’s value.
+For example, a high-quality roof or premium plumbing are great upgrades to have, but since most buyers expect the roof and plumbing not to leak, these don’t necessarily affect the home’s appraised value.
+However, some upgrades definitely impact your home’s bottom line — especially when you pay attention to construction trends and understand what future buyers might be looking for.
+Let’s look at eight custom upgrades that can help you get the most from your new construction home when and if you decide to sell.

 1. Kitchen upgrades

 Experts across the board agree: If you want to increase your home’s value, start with the kitchen.
-To most home buyers, the kitchen is the most important room in the house.
-Top-of-the-line appliances, upgraded wood cabinetry, kitchen islands, extra space and natural stone countertops are all value boosters.
+Adding an island to your kitchen design can increase your workspace and seating.
+Upgrading your countertops, cabinetry, and flooring can add elegance and functionality to your kitchen space.
+Adding pro-line stainless steel appliances not only finishes the look but can even help you save on energy bills in the process.
+To most home buyers, the kitchen is the most important room in the house, so these upgrades are all value boosters.
 They’ll cost you more upfront, but you’ll recoup more when you sell.

 Another place to focus added value in your new home construction is in the bathrooms.
-Upgraded countertops, natural stone finishes, deep bathtubs and walk-in showers are all value-boosters.
-So are his/hers closets.
+Upgraded countertops, natural stone finishes, deep bathtubs, and walk-in showers are all value-boosters.
+So are “his and hers” closets.
 After all, everyone loves to have plenty of storage space!

 Another place to maximize value is right under your feet.
 Cheap flooring isn’t so cheap when you have to replace it, and most home buyers would prefer not to do so.
-Upgrade wood laminates to natural hardwood flooring or even bamboo.
-Better yet, opt for natural stone or tile when possible, especially in kitchens and bathrooms.
-Stone is easy to keep clean, offers an elegant, timeless look, and lasts a long time even under heavy foot traffic.
+Upgrade wood laminates to natural hardwood flooring and consider for porcelain tile over ceramic, especially in kitchens and bathrooms.
+Porcelain tile is denser and more durable than ceramic tile — it lasts a long time even under heavy foot traffic.

 4. Energy efficient and “green” options

-As people become more environmentally conscious, expect eco-friendly or “green” upgrades to begin adding value to homes in the next few years.
-Obviously, an energy-efficient home will help you save money, especially in the cold of winter and the heat of summer.
-But the more energy-efficient features you can add, the more you can increase your home’s perceived value, if not its actual value.
+As people become more environmentally conscious, expect eco-friendly or “green” upgrades to add value to homes in the next few years.
+Obviously, an energy-efficient home will help you save money, especially during cold winters and hot summers, but the more energy-efficient features you can add, the more you can increase your home’s perceived value, if not its actual value.
 Upgraded insulation and high-quality windows and doors are the first places to focus your attention (windows and doors are expensive to replace, so these are great places for retaining home value).
 Zoned heating/cooling and smart thermostats are two other great features.

 Some of these energy-efficiency upgrades are more expensive than others, of course, and not all will directly affect your appraised value.
-However, energy efficiency definitely matters to buyers. when buyers realize how much they can save on their energy bills month after month, they will be more likely to respect your asking price.
+However, energy efficiency definitely matters to buyers.
+When they realize how much they can save on their energy bills month after month, they will be more likely to respect your asking price.

 5. “Smart home” technology

-Rapidly becoming the dominant participant in home shows across the country, “smart home” features are not just a fad — they are the future.
+Rapidly becoming the star of home shows across the country, “smart home” features are not just a fad — they are the future.
 As tech-savvy millennials become the dominant demographic among home buyers, the ability to control heating, lighting, and security via mobile devices will become a huge selling point.
-These upgrades won’t necessarily increase your appraisal values today, but they are a forward-thinking investment that could definitely impact your home values in a few years.
+These upgrades won’t necessarily increase your appraisal values today, but they are a forward-thinking investment that could definitely impact your home’s value in a few years.

 6. Open-concept floor plans

 These days, even homes with traditional architecture on the outside are typically built with open-concept floor plans on the inside.
 We expect demand for this trend to continue as millennials comprise more and more of the buying market.
-When making a choice of floor plan with the builder, look for layouts within your budget that maximize the use of space.
+When deciding on a floor plan with the builder, look for layouts within your budget that maximize space.
 An open-concept floor plan will help to maintain or improve your home’s overall resale value.

 7. More space